pip-services/pip-services-docs/content/en/net/commons/data/string_value_map.md

 > `public` object GetAsObject()

-- **returns**: object - the element value or value of the map when index is not defined.
+- **returns**: object - the element value or value of the map when key is not defined.

 #### GetAsString
-Converts map element into a string or returns "" if conversion is not possible.
+Converts a map element into a string or returns "" if the conversion is not possible.

 > `public` string GetAsString(string key)

-- **key**: string - (optional) a key of the element to get
+- **key**: string - (optional) key of the element to get
-- **returns**: string - string value of the element or "" if conversion is not supported.
+- **returns**: string - string value of the element or "" if the conversion is not supported.

 #### GetAsStringWithDefault
-Converts map element into a string or returns "" if conversion is not possible.
+Converts a map element into a string or returns "" if the conversion is not possible.

 > `public` string GetAsStringWithDefault(string key, string defaultValue)

-- **key**: string - a key of element to get.
+- **key**: string - key of element to get.
-- **defaultValue**: string - the default value
+- **defaultValue**: string - default value
-- **returns**: string - string value of the element or default value if conversion is not supported.
+- **returns**: string - string value of the element or default value if the conversion is not supported.

 #### GetAsType
-Converts map element into a value defined by specied typecode.
+Converts a map element into a value defined by a specified typecode.
-If conversion is not possible it returns default value for the specified type.
+If conversion is not possible, it returns the default value for the specified type.
-**T** - the class type.
+**T** - class type.

 > `public` string GetAsType\<T\>(string key)

-- **key**: string - a key of element to get.
+- **key**: string - key of element to get.
-- **returns**: T - element value defined by the typecode or default if conversion is not supported.
+- **returns**: T - element value defined by the typecode or default if the conversion is not supported.

 #### GetAsTypeWithDefault
-Converts map element into a value defined by specied typecode.
+Converts a map element into a value defined by a specified typecode.
-If conversion is not possible it returns default value for the specified type.
+If conversion is not possible, it returns default value for the specified type.
-**T** - the class type.
+**T** - class type.
 See [TypeConverter.ToTypeWithDefault](../type_converter/#totypewithdefault)

 > `public` T GetAsTypeWithDefault\<T\>(string key, T defaultValue)

-- **key**: string - a key of element to get.
+- **key**: string - key of element to get.
-- **defaultValue**: T - the default value
+- **defaultValue**: T - default value
-- **returns**: T - element value defined by the typecode or default value if conversion is not supported.
+- **returns**: T - element value defined by the typecode or default value if the conversion is not supported.

 #### GetAsValue
-Converts map element into an AnyValue or returns an empty AnyValue if conversion is not possible.
+Converts a map element into an AnyValue or returns an empty AnyValue if the conversion is not possible.
 See [AnyValue](../any_value), [AnyValue.constructors](../any_value/#constructors)

 > `public` [AnyValue](../any_value) GetAsValue(string key)

-- **key**: string - a key of element to get.
+- **key**: string - key of element to get.
-- **returns**: [AnyValue](../any_value) - AnyValue value of the element or empty AnyValue if conversion is not supported.
+- **returns**: [AnyValue](../any_value) - AnyValue value of the element or empty AnyValue if the conversion is not supported.

 #### Set
-Sets a new value into map element specified by its key.
+Sets a new value into a map element specified by its key.

 > `public virtual` void Set(string key, string value)

-- **key**: string - a key of the element to put.
+- **key**: string - key of the element to put.
-- **value**: string - a new value for map element.
+- **value**: string - new value for the map element.

 #### SetAsObject
-Sets a new value to map element specified by its index.
+Sets a new value to a map element specified by its index.
 When the index is not defined, it resets the entire map value.
 See [MapConverter.ToMap](../../convert/map_converter/#tomap)

 > `public` void SetAsObject(string key, object value)

-- **key**: string - (optional) a key of the element to set
+- **key**: string - (optional) key of the element to set
-- **value**: object - a new element or map value.
+- **value**: object - new element or map value.

 #### SetAsObject